Multnomah Village

 X

-Susan Clarke (she/her)
+• Susan Clarke

-Susan Clarke (she/her)LMT
+Susan Clarke

 Susan supports a whole body approach to wellness and is passionate about being part of a wellness team to help people reach their goals.
 Early in her life, she discovered that getting massages helped her recover from the sports she enjoyed playing.
 It became a regular part of her self-care routine, eventually leading her to choose massage as a profession.
 Susan attended The Oregon School of Massage and obtained her Massage Therapist License in 2007.
 She has trained in a variety of modalities and enjoys continuing to learn new techniques.